-16 Recent empirical evidence supports this conclusion, showing that a lender's consumer loan terms vary surprisingly little with applicant characteristics (Sirmans and Benjamin, 1990, Duca and Rosenthal, 1994, Benjamin et al., 1995, and Avery et al., 1996).
-We should note, however, that charging different prices to white and minority applicants is more feasible in a market with risk-based pricing, because the schedule of prices offered makes it more difficult to determine whether an individual offer is discriminatory.
+Available empirical evidence supports this conclusion, showing that a lender's consumer loan terms vary surprisingly little with applicant characteristics (Sirmans and Benjamin, 1990, Duca and Rosenthal, 1994, Benjamin et al., 1995, and Avery et al., 1996).
+In addition, although Black et al. (2003) find that minorities tend to pay larger overages than whites for home purchase mortgages, they argue this disparity reflects differences in borrower pools rather than racial discrimination.

+We should note that charging different prices to white and minority applicants is more feasible in a market with risk-based pricing, because the schedule of prices offered makes it more difficult to determine whether an individual offer is discriminatory.
 We analyze this type of market in Section 6 below.